barotto/libRocketDoc/pages/rcss/user_interface.md

 Cursors can be loaded into {{page.lib_name}} using the `{{page.lib_ns}}::Core::Context::LoadCursor()` function.

-### Pointer events: the 'pointer-events' property

-`pointer-events`{:.prop}

-Value: | auto \| none
-Initial: | auto
-Applies to: | all elements
-Inherited: | yes
-Percentages: | N/A

-Set the element property to disregard mouse input events on this and descending elements.

-`auto`{:.value}
-: The element behaves as it would if the pointer-events property were not specified.

-`none`{:.value}
-: The element is never the target of pointer events.

 ### Drag & drop: the 'drag' property

 The `drag`{:.prop} property is a new property, not shared by CSS.
 It controls the generation of events as the mouse cursor begins a drag over an element (ie, clicks the left mouse button and moves the mouse), drags over elements (moves the mouse with the button depressed) and finishes a drag, or 'drops', an element over another.